 I am a licensed Marriage and Family Therapy clinician and supervisor.
 I received my B.A. in English Literature from the University of St. Joseph and my M.S. in Marriage and Family Therapy from Central Connecticut State University.
 I obtained clinical training and experience while working with children, adolescents and families at Granby Youth Service Bureau.
 As a certified Grief Recovery Specialist, I am familiar with experiences of grief and loss and understand how these experiences can affect our relationships.

-Donna has extensive experience in the field of library science, having worked for many years in an academic library, and believes in lifelong learning.
-She enjoys working with clients as they learn the skills they can use on their journey to wellness.
-She believe that when a client is armed with knowledge, they have more choices and therefore more power to change.
-She sees the strengths in clients that they themselves might not see and encourages them to have a flexible mindset to realize their potential.
+I have extensive experience in the field of library science, having worked for many years in an academic library, and believe in lifelong learning.
+I enjoy working with clients as they learn the skills they can use on their journey to wellness.
+I believe that when a client is armed with knowledge, they have more choices and therefore more power to change.
+I see the strengths in clients that they themselves might not see and encourage them to have a flexible mindset in order to realize their potential.
 Sometimes change is a quiet thing and comes with perceiving our lives and the people around us in a different way.
-She works with issues around anxiety, worries and fears, parenting and families, children and divorce, women’s issues and life transitions.
+I work with issues around anxiety, worries and fears, parenting and families, children and divorce, women’s issues and life transitions.

 As a systemic therapist, I am trained to look at people not only as individuals, but in relationship with others.
 I practice a collaborative therapeutic style and draw from the models of Narrative Therapy, Structural Family Therapy, and Internal Family Systems therapy.
 I provide a warm, accepting and supportive therapeutic space for clients.
 I have worked with people of many ages, genders, socioeconomic levels, and cultural backgrounds.
 I find that, despite the wide range of diversity I have encountered, I am able to connect with people through compassion, gentle humor, and shared human experiences.